athulnair02/austin-eats/README.md

 Phase 3:  8c3cb022a10064526f32120c57c171ad369ed1b1

 The project leader for Phase I was Mihika Birmiwal (@mihikabirmiwal).
-The project leader for Phase II was Clint Camp. (@xXDarkEyesXx)
+The project leader for Phase II was Clint Camp. (@xXDarkEyesXx).
+The project leader for Phase III was Christian Camp. (@Repoised).

 ## Completion Time